MARS-Group-HAW/esida-db/README.md

 $ python ./esida-cli.py param meteo_tprecit load
 ````

-Further parameters can be loaded with the following commands, see `parameters/` folder oder the [listing in the web-frontend](http://localhost/parameters) for availbale parameter `key`s.
+Further parameters can be loaded with the following commands, see `parameters/` folder or the [listing in the web-frontend](http://localhost/parameters) for available parameter `key`s.
 After loading, you can use the download function for each shape or use the API to get the data (see Jupyter Notebook in folder `./notebooks/ESIDA DB Demo.ipynb`).

 ```
 # Inside Docker container CLI